amely314/Data-Projects/Advanced Spreadsheets readme.md

 ## Main Body

-1) Explore and filter the data- Prepare tabs for documentation, organize the spreadsheets and filter listings 2)Estimate rental activity for a listing by assuming numbers_of_reviews_ltm is the best estimate of how often a listing is rented
+1) Explore and filter the data- Prepare tabs for documentation, organize the spreadsheets and filter listings
+2) Estimate rental activity for a listing by assuming numbers_of_reviews_ltm is the best estimate of how often a listing is rented
-3)Built a pivot table to determine which are the top 10 neighborhoods.
+3) Built a pivot table to determine which are the top 10 neighborhoods.
-4) Built a pivot table to determine which bedroom listings where more popular 5)Calculate occupancy requires the available column (which has t for True and f for False) to be converted into a numeric value.
+4) Built a pivot table to determine which bedroom listings where more popular
+5) Calculate occupancy requires the available column (which has t for True and f for False) to be converted into a numeric value.
 Create a new column called occupied where the values are 0 and 1, respectively, for t and f
-6)Create a new pivot table using the clean calendar data.
+6) Create a new pivot table using the clean calendar data.
 In the Values section of your pivot table, calculate the AVERAGE() of the occupied column (which has 1s and 0s).
-7)Calculate the average price and occupancy rate for a property:
+7) Calculate the average price and occupancy rate for a property:
 Price: $300
 Occupancy Rate: 80%
 Annual Revenue: 365 days * $300 * 80% = $87,600